MetPX/sarracenia/docs/source/Contribution/Development.rst

 Repositories:

 * Daily https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily (living on the edge... )
-  automated daily build from *master* branch.
+  automated daily build of sr3 packages happens from *v03_wip* branch.

 * Pre-Release https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release (for newest features.)
-  from *master* branch.
+  from *v03_wip* branch.
 Developers manually trigger builds here when it seems appropriate (testing out code that is ready for release.)

 * Release https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx (for maximum stability)
   from *v2_stable* branch.
-After testing in systems subscribed to pre-releases, Developers merge from master branch into v2_stable one, and manually trigger a build.
+After testing in systems subscribed to pre-releases, Developers merge from v2_dev branch into v2_stable one, and manually trigger a build.

 for more discussion see `Which Version is stable <https://github.com/MetPX/sarracenia/issues/139>`_